Teacherpreneur Talk 101: How to Reach the TPT Seller Milestones

 How Do I Get Started Blogging?

-4. Build a Community with a Teacher Instagram and Facebook page
+4. Build a Community with a Teacher Instagram, Facebook page, and Teacher TikTok

 Get social!
-In addition to using a blog to drive traffic to your TPT store, social media platforms like Instagram and Facebook are essential.
+In addition to using a blog to drive traffic to your TPT store, social media platforms are essential.
 These platforms allow you to build an online community.
 TPT buyers like to get to know the face behind the store.
 Showing your products in action on social media is the best way to market them.
 It’s also fun to connect with like-minded individuals with common goals.
 As much as I love sharing my own ideas, I enjoy learning from other teacher-preneurs at the same time.
-I have made some special Insta-friends, who I hope I get to meet in person once the pandemic is over!
-You can check out my Teacher Instagram HERE, and my Kindergarten Korner Facebook Page HERE.
+I have made some special Insta-friends, who I hope I get to meet in person someday!
+You can check out my Teacher Instagram HERE and my Kindergarten Korner Facebook Page HERE.
+Also, click here to visit my new TikTok!

 Teachers LOVE Pinterest, so this is another platform you’ll want to use to showcase your products.
-Join collaborative boards, create rich pins, and pin often to get your pins noticed and shared.
+Create fresh pins and new content to get your ideas noticed and shared.
 You can also pay to promote your pins to widen your reach.
+What I love about Pinterest is that your posts “live” longer than your typical social media posts.
+For example, I am still getting traffic from pins I created years ago!
+You can also now earn money on Pinterest with a new program called Creator Rewards.

 With Pinterest, comes Tailwind.
 You can read more about how I use Tailwind here.
 Tailwind allows you to schedule your pins ahead of time.
 It’s essentially the crock pot of pinning – set it and forget it.
 I usually do all of my pin scheduling on Sundays, and then I don’t have to touch it all week thanks to Tailwind!
 You can try a FREE MONTH HERE!